frenchie4111/frenchie4111.github.io/_posts/2020-05-13-Coding-Standards-Argument-Ordering.md

 #### Thanks

-If you have any feedback, email me at mdl0349 at gmail.com.
+If you have any feedback you can leave a comment in the HN thread https://news.ycombinator.com/item?id=23171018 or email me at mdl0349 at gmail.com.
 I'd love to chat about these or anything else really :^)